 - 7.1 Jurisdictions should give supervisors and regulators the authority to monitor, and where applicable to supervise, mortgage standards and practices.
-These powers could include: - collecting data on mortgage underwriting standards and other matters necessary to carry out their regulatory functions and ensure compliance with the framework they have articulated as set out in Principle 6, or (subject to necessary confidentiality restrictions) requiring other agencies to collect data for this purpose on their behalf; - specifying the data they will collect to fulfill this requirement; - requiring entities under their prudential and regulatory framework to be capable of tracking portfolios and originations according to the mortgage underwriting standards observed; - aligning other parts of the supervisory framework (e.g. stress-testing, compensation regulations or guidance) with the objective of ensuring prudent lending practices in the mortgage market. - 7.2 Jurisdictions should consider subjecting the framework of mortgage underwriting standards described in Principle 6.1 to periodic review.
+These powers could include: - collecting data on mortgage underwriting standards and other matters necessary to carry out their regulatory functions and ensure compliance with the framework they have articulated as set out in Principle 6, or requiring other agencies to collect data for this purpose on their behalf; - directly specifying the data they will collect to fulfill this requirement; and - requiring entities under their prudential and regulatory framework to be capable of tracking portfolios and originations according to the mortgage underwriting standards observed. - 7.2 Jurisdictions should consider subjecting the framework of mortgage underwriting standards described in Principle 6.1 to periodic review.
+Any review should be responsive to reversal of trends to avoid amplifying cycles.
 A forward-looking approach should be developed as much as possible, taking into account the fact that significant delinquencies generally appear some years into the life of a loan.
-The framework should also be mindful of the phase of the cycle in each jurisdiction, and thus avoid adjustments that enhance the procyclical nature of mortgage markets. - 7.3 Jurisdictions may want to give supervisors and regulators the authority to require lenders to identify groups of loans with a higher risk profile and that these loans be underwritten to a set of norms specific to them within the overall framework described in Principle 6. - For example, they could require lenders not to process solely through automated systems loans extended to borrowers whose situations make risk assessment complex.

-- 7.4 Jurisdictions should ensure that supervisors or other authorities disclose an assessment of mortgage underwriting practices in their jurisdiction, including the set of entities that are not prudentially regulated, whenever significant changes have been detected. - The authority or authorities responsible for publishing such an assessment should have the powers to collect such data as are required to make that assessment, or to receive those data from the agency that is authorised to collect it. - Jurisdictions should specify the relative level of oversight of different types of lenders according to their importance in the financial system and the risks they pose.
+- 7.3 Jurisdictions may want to give supervisors and regulators the authority to require lenders to identify groups of loans with a higher risk profile and that these loans be underwritten to a set of norms specific to them within the overall framework described in Principle 6.
+For example, they could require lenders not to process through automated systems loans extended to borrowers whose situations make risk assessment complex. - 7.4 Jurisdictions should ensure that supervisors or other authorities disclose an assessment of mortgage underwriting practices in their jurisdiction, including the set of entities that are not prudentially regulated, whenever significant changes have been detected. - The authority or authorities responsible for publishing such an assessment should have the powers to collect such data as are required to make that assessment, or to receive those data from the agency that is authorised to collect it. - Jurisdictions should specify the relative level of oversight of different types of lenders according to their importance in the financial system and the risks they pose.